LacunaSoftware/docs/docs.en-us/articles/asn1.md

 id-lacuna-access-identity-types OBJECT IDENTIFIER ::= { id-lacuna 2 }
 ```

-`OtherName`s identified with OIDs from this subtree have their value encoded as `IA5String` unless explicitly noted on the OID.
+`OtherName`s identified with OIDs from this subtree have their value encoded as `PrintableString` unless explicitly noted on the OID.

 <a name="crc" />
 ### 2.1.
 Professional Identification for Conselho Regional de Contabilidade (CRC)